-Contact Houston 1200 Smith Street, Suite 1400 Houston, Texas 77002-4310 Tel: 713.658.1818 Fax: 713.658.2553 Atlanta 191 Peachtree Street, N.E., Forty-Sixth Floor Atlanta, Georgia 30303 Tel: 404.659.1410 Fax: 404.659.1852 Philadelphia 50 South 16th Street, Suite 1700 Philadelphia, PA 19102 Tel: 610.772.2300 Fax: 610.772.2305 San Antonio 112 East Pecan Street, Suite 1450 San Antonio, Texas 78205 Tel: 210.253.8383 Fax: 210.253.8384 Court Rules in Landmark Decision: Federal Tax on Crude Oil Exports Unconstitutional Chamberlain Hrdlicka team works on landmark case involving federal tax on crude oil exports September 24, 2020 In a federal tax refund case with significant implications for the oil and gas industry, Trafigura Trading, LLC, a market leader in the global commodities industry, retained Chamberlain Hrdlicka to challenge the constitutionality of 26 U.S.C. § 4611(b), which imposes a "tax on . . . domestic crude oil . . . exported from the United States."
+Contact Houston 1200 Smith Street, Suite 1400 Houston, Texas 77002-4310 Tel: 713.658.1818 Fax: 713.658.2553 Atlanta 191 Peachtree Street, N.E., Forty-Sixth Floor Atlanta, Georgia 30303 Tel: 404.659.1410 Fax: 404.659.1852 Philadelphia 50 South 16th Street, Suite 1700 Philadelphia, PA 19102 Tel: 610.772.2300 Fax: 610.772.2305 San Antonio 112 East Pecan Street, Suite 1450 San Antonio, Texas 78205 Tel: 210.253.8383 Fax: 210.253.8384 Final Judgment Entered in Landmark Decision: Federal Tax on Crude Oil Exports Unconstitutional, Court orders \$4.2 Million Tax Refund/Interest Court orders \$4.2 Million Tax Refund and Statutory Interest in Landmark Decision January 11, 2021 In a federal tax refund case with significant implications for the oil and gas industry, the Court determined that § 4611(b) is an unconstitutional tax on exports and in its final judgment ordered a refund of more than \$4.2 million in taxes as well as statutory interest.
+Trafigura Trading, LLC, a market leader in the global commodities industry, retained Chamberlain Hrdlicka to challenge the constitutionality of 26 U.S.C. § 4611(b), which imposes a "tax on . . . domestic crude oil . . . exported from the United States."
 The taxes are one of the sources of funding of the Oil Spill Liability Trust Fund, enacted as part of the Oil Pollution Act of 1990.
 For the tax periods in question, Trafigura paid over \$4.2 million in taxes on its crude oil exports.
 After being denied a refund by the Internal Revenue Service, Trafigura filed a lawsuit in the Southern District of Texas.
 Trafigura argued that § 4611(b) violates the Export Clause of the United States Constitution, which states: "No Tax or Duty shall be laid on Articles exported from any State."
 The Government did not dispute that Trafigura paid the taxes but argued that § 4611(b), while labeled a tax, is a user fee paid by exporters in exchange for statutory capped liability under the Oil Pollution Act of 1990.
 If characterized as a user fee instead of a tax, the Government maintained, the Export Clause would not forbid the charge.
 Supreme Court guidance on the user fee defense is found in two cases that stand in contrast.
 In Pace v.
 Burgess, decided in 1875, Congress imposed an excise tax on tobacco and enacted a companion provision exempting tobacco intended for export.
 To identify those exempt packages, exporters were required to pay 25 cents in exchange for a stamp that it could place on the package.
 The Court found that the charge was a user fee because the price of the stamp did not fluctuate with the quantity or value of the export and the fee closely approximated the cost in providing the stamp.
 That was not the case in United States v.
 U.S. Shoe Corp., where, in 1998, the Court struck down a Harbor Maintenance Tax on commercial exports as unconstitutional under the Export Clause.
 Unlike the 25-cent charge in Pace, the Harbor Maintenance Tax fluctuated with the quantity or value of the export and did not closely approximate costs in providing harbor maintenance services to the taxpayer.
-On September 8, 2020, the Court determined that § 4611(b) is an unconstitutional tax on exports because the amount of taxes varies depending on the quantity of the crude oil export, and "the charge does not fairly match the exporter's use of the services provided by the funds raised from the charge."
-The Court deferred its decision as to the remedy.